ksmin23/analytics-on-aws/content/build-analytics-system/amazon-es/_index.en.md

 ![aws-analytics-system-build-steps](/analytics-on-aws/images/aws-analytics-system-build-steps.png)

-## Creating Amazon Elasticsearch Service for Real-Time Data Analysis
+## Create Amazon Elasticsearch Service for Real-Time Data Analysis

 An Elasticsearch cluster is created to store and analyze data in real time.
 Amazon ES domains are synonymous with Elasticsearch clusters.
 A domain is a setting that specifies a setting, instance type, number of instances, and storage resources.